donkirkby/live-py-plugin/docs/demo/matplotlib/multiplot.md

 ---
-title: Matplotlib Multi Plots Tutorial
+title: Matplotlib Multiplot Tutorial
 layout: react
 is_react: True
-#hero_image: ../../images/matplotlib/scatter.png
+hero_image: ../../images/matplotlib/multiplot.png
-#image: /images/matplotlib/scatter.png
+image: /images/matplotlib/multiplot.png
 modules: matplotlib
 ---
-The challenge of this tutorial is to create a grid with subplots in Matplotlib.
+The challenge of this tutorial is to create and arrange subplots in Matplotlib.
 If you are new to Matplotlib, start with the [Matplotlib introduction] first.
 If you already know the basics, revise the challenge plot code below to match the goal plot: add a subplot, configure the grid, remove the axes ticks, and adjust